 Write a letter noting down the situation and what has been done so far, include copies of any communication sent to your landlord and the letting agent.
 The council will try and help you come to a resolution.

 Keep records and a timeline of all contact and issues – this will mean you have a clear timeline of what has happened and when.

-Write up exactly what was discussed in any phone conversations between yourself and the landlord – make notes during meetings and phone calls so you have a clear picture of what was said and agreed.
+Make notes of what was discussed in any phone conversations or meetings between yourself and the landlord so you have a clear picture of what has been agreed.

 Be clear about your issue – mention specifically the issue you are complaining about.
 Being specific about the problem can help your case and make it clear to a third party whose responsibility the issue is and if your landlord has acted unlawfully.

 Know your rights